 4) Developing digital business models

 According to Gartner, there will be 6.4 billion connected things in 2016, with an average of 5.5 million new things getting connected on a daily basis.
 Is your business prepared to make the most of this burgeoning growth?
 The organizations in the digital era will have to rethink how to spot, expand and unveil new businesses, whether they can enhance or transform their existing models, or whether they need to invent a new model.
+If you want to expand in seo outreach you can take help from outsource company such as Degions.
 GE is a successful example of digital transformation with its structured approach aided with a strong digital approach that went top down in the organization and in a short span of five years rose to a formidable position in the industry.

 5) Creating a visionary digital strategy